b-ned/dbt-colibri/README.md

 **dbt-colibri** is a lightweight, developer-friendly CLI tool and self-hostable dashboard that extracts and visualizes **full column-level lineage** from your `dbt-core` project — no cloud syncs, agents, or vendor lock-in required.

-It’s ideal for data teams who want a transparent, flexible, and open approach to lineage tracking without relying on complex enterprise tooling.
+It’s built for data teams who want a transparent, flexible, and open approach to lineage tracking without relying on complex enterprise tooling.

 ---